arsy786/spring-framework-tutorials/README.md

 Inversion of Control is a principle in software engineering which transfers the control of objects or portions of a program to a container or framework.
 We most often use it in the context of object-oriented programming.

-Dependency injection is a pattern we can use to implement IoC, where the control that is being inverted is setting an object's dependencies.
+Dependency Injection is a pattern we can use to implement IoC, where the control that is being inverted is setting an object's dependencies.

 In the Spring framework, the interface ApplicationContext represents the IoC container.
 The Spring container is